ericcurtin/podman-ollama/README.md

 The goal of podman-ollama is to make AI even more boring.
 It should set up a GPU if detected.

-podman pulls the runtime environment.
+[podman](https://github.com/containers/podman) pulls the runtime environment.

-ollama pulls the LLM.
+[ollama](https://github.com/ollama/ollama) pulls the model library.

 ## Install